ngbolin/Jap2Eng/README.md

 Using our Bidirectional LSTM, we obtained a BLEURT of 0.414 on the holdout dataset.
 Our Transformer B(asic) achieved a BLEURT of 0.477.
 On the other hand, our Transformer A(dvanced) achieved a BLEURT of 0.480.

 ### Conclusion
 In the case of our simple example, we observe that Transformers do much better than Bidirectional LSTMs with Attention, with both Transformer models achieving an improvement of > 15%.
 However, pretraining doesn't seem to improve the BLEURT score much, since it only leads to an improvement of 0.6%.
+[Insert Section on TransformerC]